ThowV/4.1-4.2-theory/SE.md

 -   Brainstorm with stakeholders;
 -   Study existing documentation;
 -   Send out questionnaires;
--   Analize the existing situation;
+-   Analyze the existing situation;
 -   Iterate on prototypes/mock-ups (mostly used with an Agile approach);

 #### 5.7.1 The context diagram